Questions To Ask Yourself Before Choosing New Flooring

 Are we selling the house soon?

-If you have to think about appealing to buyers in the future, it’s worth paying a bit more for hardwood floors.
+If you have to consider appealing to buyers in the future, it’s worth paying a bit more for hardwood floors.
 They’re gorgeous, and they add value.
-But if you know the appeal only has to last a decade or so, you can go with something cheap and be more adventurous with the design.
+But if the appeal only has to last a decade, you can go with something cheap and be more adventurous with the design.
 Just beware that leopard-print vinyl might not age well.

 Do I have children?

 Hey, I get it.
-Sometimes I mentally block them out, too.
-But if your nest is still very much full, you’ll have to keep in mind the extra traffic your floors will get from children.
+Sometimes, I mentally block them out, too.
+But if your nest is still complete, you’ll have to remember the extra traffic your floors will get from children.
 The spills.
 The stains.
 The dents.
 The regurgitations.
-In that case, white carpet is out.
+In that case, a white carpet is out.

 Do I have pets?

-This one should be easy to answer unless it’s a situation in which the salamander has escaped and you’re not sure if it made it out of the house.
-Pet paws and claws do a number on expensive flooring, and you don’t want to have a heart attack each and every day.
+This one should be easy to answer unless it’s a situation in which the salamander has escaped, and you’re not sure if it made it out of the house.
+Pet paws and claws do a number on expensive flooring, and you don’t want to have a heart attack daily.
 Just make sure your flooring is waterproof.
-Do it for me.
+Please do it for me.

 Do I want to install it myself?